magicbean/magicbean.github.com/_posts/2012-12-01-perl-socket-tutorial.md

 ## Perl socket programming tutorial
 ### Socket programming in perl can be done using the low level socket functions or the IO::Socket module.The IO::Socket module provides an object-oriented interface to the socket functions.
 In this tutorial we are going to use the low level socket functions.

-### Example 1：连接百度端口80
+### Example 1：Connecting the baidu server with port 80

 ### Perl code